CityofToronto/bdit_data-sources/collisions/NewCollisions.md

 - Data Source: Toronto Police Services (TPS) reported collisions ONLY
 - No verified or human edited data

+### Documentation

+The new collision pipeline is thoroughly documented in [bdit_collisions](https://github.com/CityofToronto/bdit_collisions/tree/qa).

+Start with [bdit_collisions/pipelines](https://github.com/CityofToronto/bdit_collisions/tree/qa/pipelines), and follow the breadcrumbs from there.

+### Where can I find the dataset?

+As of 2025-08-13, you can find the new dataset in `bigdata`, under the `collisions_compare` schema.

 ### Table Structure

+There are three main materialized views: `event_location`, `involved`, and `vehicle`.
+These three concepts have been intentionally separated to address some of the shortcomings of the legacy dataset (`ACC`) (e.g. inconsistent event-level data across involved rows, a super wide table).

 Core views: